 One of the side effects of the rise in popularity of smartphones is a decline in compact camera sales.

 This doesn’t mean people have stopped taking photos - many are just using smartphones instead.
-In Petapixel’s list of the top individual cameras owned on Flickr, the iPhone takes the top three places in 2013 and 2014, although Canon is still the most popular brand in use.
+The top five most popular cameras used by members of photo-sharing website Flickr are versions of Apple's iPhone, although Canon is still the most popular camera brand in use.

 What camera should you buy?
 Is there still a place for compact cameras?
 We’ll look at the advantages of using a smartphone against a compact camera to find out.